-Recently, a systematic study of the parameterized complexity of reconfiguration problems was initiated by Mouawad et al.~\cite{mouawad2017parameterized}.
-They study mostly graph theoretical vertex subset problems, that is, solutions consist of subsets $S\subseteq V(G)$ of the input graph $G$.
+A systematic study of the parameterized complexity of reconfiguration problems was initiated by Mouawad et al.~\cite{mouawad2017parameterized}.
+The authors study mostly graph theoretical vertex subset problems, that is, solutions consist of subsets $S\subseteq V(G)$ of the input graph~$G$.
 For such problems, one natural parameterization is the parameter $k$, a bound on the size of feasible solutions, another natural parameter is $\ell$, the length of the reconfiguration sequence.
-Note that when $k$ is not bounded, the reconfiguration of many such problems, e.g.\ of the dominating set problem, becomes easy (first add the vertices of $S_s\cup S_t$ one by one to $S_s$ and then remove the vertices of $S_t\setminus S_s$ to finally arrive at $S_t$).
-They proved that \textsc{Feedback Vertex Set} and \textsc{Bounded Hitting Set} (where the cardinality of each input set is bounded) admit polynomial reconfiguration kernels (parameterized by~$k$).
-Concerning lower bounds, they proved that reconfiguration of \textsc{Dominating Set} is $\mathsf{W}[2]$-hard when parameterized by $k+\ell$, as well as a general result on reconfiguration of hereditary properties and their parametric duals, implying $\mathsf{W}[1]$-hardness of reconfiguration of \textsc{Independent Set, Induced Forest} and \textsc{Bipartite Subgraph} parameterized by $k+\ell$, and \textsc{Vertex Cover, Feedback Vertex Set,} and \textsc{Odd Cycle Transversal} parameterized by $\ell$.
+They proved that \textsc{Feedback Vertex Set} and \textsc{Bounded Hitting Set} (where the cardinality of each set from the input is bounded) admit polynomial reconfiguration kernels (parameterized by~$k$).
+Concerning lower bounds, they proved that reconfiguration of \textsc{Dominating Set} is $\mathsf{W}[2]$-hard when parameterized by $k+\ell$, as well as a general result on reconfigurations of hereditary properties and their parametric duals, implying $\mathsf{W}[1]$-hardness of reconfiguration of \textsc{Independent Set, Induced Forest} and \textsc{Bipartite Subgraph} parameterized by $k+\ell$, and \textsc{Vertex Cover, Feedback Vertex Set,} and \textsc{Odd Cycle Transversal} parameterized by $\ell$.